 When we first assembled this list Morrowind was still relatively young, but now it’s nearly old enough to buy itself a beer we think it’s finally earned ‘classic PC game’ status.
 No doubt this will upset the PC gaming elders, who are probably lost in some procedurally generated Daggerfall township.

 Morrowind doesn’t just represent the Elder Scrolls series’ arrival on the 3D scene, it’s also the game that cemented the layout for Oblivion and Skyrim, two of the most popular videogames of all time.
-There are dozens of all-timer questlines and the foundations of Skyrim’s character builds, and it’s all wrapped up in what’s probably the most interesting and immersive Bethesda open world to date.
+There are dozens of all-timer questlines and the foundations of Skyrim’s character builds, and it’s all wrapped up in what’s probably the most interesting and immersive open-world games to date.

 Back in 1998, Half-Life’s storytelling and the conviction of its fictional world were far beyond anything else in the genre.
 Indeed, they were beyond anything else in gaming.